SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Experiments

+Pretrained geometric priors have become a common component in both supervised and self-supervised 3DGS methods, serving either to stabilize optimization~\cite{jiang2025anysplat,ye2025noposplat,hong2024pf3plat,kang2025selfsplat} or to improve reconstruction quality~\cite{chen2024mvsplat,charatan2024pixelsplat, xu2025depthsplat, ye2026yonosplat}.
+To facilitate a comprehensive and fair comparison with these approaches, we also investigate our framework under pretrained initialization.
+Importantly, these priors are used solely for initialization and are \textbf{not involved in the subsequent self-supervised optimization}.
+For SPFSplatV2, the encoder, decoder, and Gaussian center head are initialized from pretrained MASt3R~\cite{leroy2024mast3r} weights, while the pose head is initialized to approximate the identity rotation matrix for stable convergence.
+For SPFSplatV2-L, the encoder, decoder, pose head, and Gaussian center head are initialized from pretrained VGGT~\cite{wang2025vggt} weights.
+All remaining layers are randomly initialized.
+Since the pretrained Gaussian center heads already provide a stable canonical parameterization, the additional canonical constraint introduced in Sec.~\ref{sec:ssl_from_scratch} is not required in this setting.

 \textit{Novel View Synthesis:} Quantitative results on RE10K and ACID are reported in Tab.~\ref{tab:rek_results} and Tab.~\ref{tab:acid_results}.
+SPFSplatV2-L uses 224 $\times$ 224 inputs, while all other methods operate at 256 $\times$ 256.
 We make the following observations: 1) Despite being trained without ground-truth poses, SPFSplatV2 and SPFSplatV2-L consistently outperform state-of-the-art methods.
 Notably, both variants outperform our earlier SPFSplat baseline in most cases across different image overlap settings, with or without pose alignment, underscoring the effectiveness of the improved architecture.
 2) While evaluation pose alignment generally improves performance, SPFSplatV2 without alignment still outperforms NoPoSplat with alignment, indicating that the jointly optimized poses are well aligned with the reconstructed Gaussians.
 3) Between our variants, SPFSplatV2 achieves slightly higher PSNR on RE10K, while SPFSplatV2-L attains better LPIPS scores.
 On ACID, SPFSplatV2-L delivers the strongest overall results, likely benefiting from VGGT’s superior multi-view reconstruction capabilities and feature representations.
+4) Compared with NoPoSplat, which is initialized from the same MASt3R weights, SPFSplatV2 achieves significantly better performance.
+This result highlights the effectiveness of the proposed self-supervised optimization compared with NoPoSplat's reliance on ground-truth pose supervision during training.
+5) Compared with AnySplat, which relies on both VGGT initialization and VGGT-generated pseudo labels throughout training, SPFSplatV2-L achieves significantly better performance across all image-overlap settings while using the same initialization but without pseudo-label distillation.
+We attribute this improvement mainly to the difference in training supervision.
+AnySplat supervises rendering only on context images and therefore receives no direct supervision for novel viewpoints.
+In contrast, our framework supervises target-view renderings with self-predicted poses, resulting in improved NVS performance.

 Qualitative comparisons in Fig.~\ref{fig:qualitative_comparison} further demonstrate that our models reduce misalignment and recover more accurate geometry than baselines, even in challenging scenarios such as minimal input overlap or extreme viewpoint changes.
 Specifically, SPFSplatV2 improves structural accuracy and visual clarity compared to the original SPFSplat, while SPFSplatV2-L produces the highest overall rendering quality, capturing fine geometric details and textures more faithfully.